-Trinity is a private university in Washington, DC.
-With three schools, Trinity offers an array of degree programs for men and women at both the graduate and undergraduate level.
+Trinity Washington University is a private university located in Washington, DC that offers an array of degree programs for men and women at both the graduate and undergraduate level.
 So what sets Trinity apart?

 Proven Track Record